The $38 Trillion Opportunity: Why Institutional Capital Is Flooding Into Longevity

 Autonomy, Dignity, and AI Ethics

 As AI drives personalized diagnostics and care plans in longevity medicine, regulations around ethical AI use in healthcare will become paramount.
-Investment in health technology must align with principles of:
+Investment in health technology must align with principles of patient autonomy and informed consent, transparency in AI decision-making, privacy protection for sensitive health data, and equitable algorithm performance across demographics.

 The World Health Organization emphasizes that longevity efforts must focus on supporting older adults to maintain functional ability and live with dignity.
 Investments prioritizing genuine quality of life improvements—rather than mere lifespan extension—align with both ethical imperatives and regulatory trends.